 Windows 11 began its staggered rollout last year, and since then Microsoft said its latest operating system is ready for broad deployment.
 This means anyone with a computer that meets the minimum requirements should be able to download and install Windows 11.

-Whether you’re using your computer for work or your personal life, it’s a good time to master some of Windows’ productivity features.
+Whether you’reor your personal life, it’s a good time to master some of Windows’ productivity features.
 These built-in tricks can help you do everything from setting up Taskbar shortcuts to saving battery power.
 Microsoft isn’t typically as upfront about its hidden features in the same way that Apple tends to be, which can sometimes make it more difficult to know how to take advantage of all that Windows has to offer.
 But we’ve got you covered here with our list of hidden features you can start using right now to get the most out of Windows 11.

-So no matter which Microsoft, Dell, HP or other Windows compatible rig you have, these clever tips will help you stay organized and get more done.
-Plus, here’s everything you need to know about Windows 11, the best features in Windows 11 and how it compares to Windows 10.
+So no matter which, these clever tips will help you stay organized and get more done.
+Plus, here’s , the and .

 1. Minimize every window except the active one

 If your desktop screen has gotten too crowded with open windows, you can quickly minimize them all except the one you are currently working in.
 You’ll need to turn this on in Windows 11 by heading to Settings, then System, then Multitasking and turning on Title bar window shake